908th Expeditionary Air Refueling Squadron: Cold War

-Expeditionary operations
+Iraq and Afghanistan

-The squadron was reactivated as the 908th Expeditionary Air Refueling Squadron, a provisional squadron, in July 2002 as a part of the Global War on Terror and equipped with McDonnell Douglas KC-10 Extenders.
+The squadron was reactivated as the 908th Expeditionary Air Refueling Squadron, a provisional squadron, in July 2002 and equipped with McDonnell Douglas KC-10 Extenders.
 Boeing KC-135 Stratotankers were added in late 2003 until an undetermined time.
-The squadron has been active as part of Operation Iraqi Freedom and Operation Enduring Freedom conducting combat air refueling.
+The squadron conducted air refueling during the Iraq War and War in Afghanistan (2001-2021).
 The squadron's KC-10s can refuel aircraft with either a boom or with a drogue, which makes it capable of refueling Air Force or Navy aircraft, as well as aircraft from other coalition air forces.
 In 2010 the squadron flew the first combat mission with an all-female KC-10 crew.
 While refueling strike aircraft in Afghanistan and Iraq, during 2011, the squadron supported an average of more than four "Troops in Contact" events daily and provided about a third of the airborne fuel used to protect ground forces.
 As of 2017 it was supporting the Military intervention against ISIL in Iraq and Syria.